Dommedagsnatt

-Dommedagsnatt is the only album released by Thorr's Hammer.
-It was originally released on Moribund Records on cassette in 1996, but it was not until it was re-released on CD in 1998 on Southern Lord Records (the first release for the label) that it began to gain more popularity.
+Dommedagsnatt is the only album released by Norwegian-American metal band Thorr's Hammer.

+It was originally released on Moribund Records on cassette in 1996, but gained attention in 1998 after a CD reissue on Southern Lord Records.
 The CD release contained a track that was not on the original cassette version (Mellom Galgene).
-Since then it has been reissued in 2004 on CD again, this time with a bonus live video, and on picture disc (limited to 1000 copies).
-In 2009, Southern Lord reissued the album on vinyl (in both clear and black vinyl versions) with new cover art.
+The album was reissued in 2004 via a 1,000-CD run, this time with a bonus live video and on picture disc.
+In 2009, Southern Lord reissued the album on vinyl, in both clear and black vinyl versions, and with new cover art.